We first tasted this classic New England meal, appropriately enough, in the food hall of Harrod’s in London, many years ago. It was a revelation.

 The term “shepherd’s pie” did not appear until 1877 or so, and was essentially a meat pie with potato crust.
-But its origins are solidly within the Leekley family’s land of origin (we arrived in New Hampshire from Northern England in the 1820’s) and it connects us to our roots in England and Scotland.
-It is filled with tasty treats and savory nuggets, and is a delightful feast to enjoy with friends and family.
+Our version is filled with tasty treats and savory nuggets, and is a delightful feast to enjoy with friends and family.
 We made this one from smoked lamb sausage, smoked pork kielbasa sausage, smoked turkey chunks and smoked duck breast.
 It’s crazy savory and umami wonderful with it’s own light gravy made from bone broths from previous meals.

 2 to 3 pounds of turkey, chicken, duck, or lamb… any combination of sausages and smoked meats